-The FCCIC provides assisted use services (hourly fee) for analytical flow cytometry on all instruments, including the BD LSR Fortessa, BD FACSAria™ Fusion SORP and BD FACSAria™ Fusion.
+The FCCIC provides assisted use services (hourly fee) for analytical flow cytometry on all instruments, including the BD LSR Fortessa, BD FACSAria™ Fusion SORP, BD FACSAria™ Fusion and BDAccuri C6PlusTM.
 Assisted cell sorts are also available on the BD FACSAria™Fusion SORP and BD FACSAria™ Fusion.
-Training and unassisted use (at a discounted rate) are available for all instruments.
-Instrument training is mandatory for any user of the FCCIC who would perform unassisted flow cytometric analyses or sorts.
+Instrument training is mandatory for any user of the FCCIC who would perform unassisted flow cytometric analyses.
 Service fees vary and the fee schedule is available in iLab along with our Service Request Form.
-Please contact Pam Whitney (firstname.lastname@example.org) prior to scheduling initial services
+Please contact Pam Whitney (email@example.com) prior to scheduling initial services

 Services and Applications

 Flow cytometry is a fundamental tool used broadly in cell biological research.
 Protein expression or specific indicators of cell status can be measured simultaneously for individual cells within a larger, heterogeneous population.
 The core provides access to both to advanced instruments and expert staff to meet most any researcher need.
-The core specializes in developing complex assays using their BD LSR Fortessa 15 parameter cell analyzer to quantitatively examine cell surface and cytoplasmic antigens, cell cycle, apoptosis, "side populations," and fluorescent transgene expression (e.g. GFP, YFP, RFP, and BFP).
-In addition to this key instrument, our FACSAriaTM instruments can also be used for more routine flow analysis applications.
+The core specializes in developing complex assays to quantitatively examine cell surface and cytoplasmic antigens, cell cycle, apoptosis, "side populations," and fluorescent transgene expression (e.g. GFP, YFP, RFP, and BFP).

-The FCCIC's cell sorting equipment includes a BD FACSAria™ Fusion, 17 parameter, high-speed cell sorter for processing of ≥ BSL2 samples within a biosafety cabinet, and a BD FACSAria™ SORP, 18 parameter, high-speed cell sorter.
-The core can isolate a wide variety of different cell types based on many different combination of antibody-based stains, fluorescent protein expression, and viability indicators.
+The FCCIC's cell sorting equipment includes a BD FACSAria™ Fusion, 17 parameter, high-speed cell sorter for processing of ≤ BSL2 samples within a biosafety cabinet and a BD FACSAria™ SORP, 18 parameter, high-speed cell sorter.
+The core can isolate a wide variety of different cell types based on many different combinations of antibody-based stains, fluorescent protein expression, and viability indicators.
 Cells are detected using the BD FACSDiva™ software and can be collected from a single heterogeneous sample into 1-4 tubes, simultaneously.

 The latest software version allows for index sorting, letting researchers identify the origin of single cells collected from within the population defined by their experimental parameters.
 The automatic cell-dispensing unit can dispense single cells into 96- or 384-well plates.
 The sample chamber and collection apparatus are climate controlled and aerosol contained.